Adzamija/KNJIGAKLOPE/README.md

 The recipes table has seven columns: id, name, image, description, ingridients, instructions, and user_id.
 The id column is an integer type and is defined as the primary key with the AUTOINCREMENT keyword.
 The name, image, description, ingridients, and instructions columns are all of the TEXT data type and can be left empty.
 The user_id column is also an integer type and is used to store the id of the user who created the recipe.
 The recipes table is most likely used to store user-created recipes where each row represents a single recipe.

+## Contact
+Any information, bugs or questions can be sent on the e-mail adress: adzamija@icloud.com